testdouble/mocktail/docs/example_test.md

 end
 ```

 And now we're back to passing!
 Let's move onto the next stubbing.
-This time,
+This one is
-we'll do something fancy and return a stubbing value that wraps the value passed
-in by introspecting the optional [Call](/src/mocktail/value/call.rb) block param
-of `with` that represents the actual call to a satisfied stub invocation:
+much fancier, so look closely:

 ```ruby
 def test_prep